If you have reached here then you want to know how to set up a marine aquarium.

 Saltwater and Freshwater Aquarium

-The major difference between a saltwater and freshwater aquarium is water.
+The major difference between a saltwater and a freshwater aquarium is water.

 We add salt to the marine aquarium for the species to survive.